-1 Austria, Belgium, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Ireland, Malta, the Netherlands, Portugal, Slovenia, Spain, Sweden, Norway.
+1 Austria, Belgium, Croatia, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Ireland, Malta, the Netherlands, Portugal, Slovenia, Spain, Sweden, Norway and the United Kingdom.

 1. Who can take part?
 Which Erasmus+ beneficiaries are concerned by this initiative?
-Under the current 2016 Call, OLS licences for refugees can be allocated to Erasmus+ beneficiaries with a 2016 OLS approved project, i.e. with a 2016 approved project to which OLS licences have been allocated, and which has been transferred to the OLS system.
-For KA103, beneficiaries with 2016 approved projects which foresee student mobility can therefore take part in this initiative.
-For KA102, KA116 and KA105, beneficiaries with a 2016 approved project which foresees long-term mobility of VET learners or Youth-EVS volunteers with OLS licences can qualify.
-Do beneficiaries need to have a 2016 OLS approved project with course licences, or is it sufficient to have a project with assessment licences?
-All KA102, KA103, KA105 and KA116 beneficiary institutions/organisations with a 2016 approved project in the OLS are eligible.
+OLS licences for refugees can be allocated to Erasmus+ beneficiaries with an OLS approved project under the 2016 or following Calls, i.e. with an approved project to which OLS licences have been allocated, and which has been transferred to OLS.
+For KA103, beneficiaries with approved projects which foresee student mobility can therefore take part in this initiative.
+For KA102, KA116, KA105 and KA135, beneficiaries with approved projects which foresee long-term mobility of VET learners or Youth-EVS volunteers with OLS licences can qualify.
+Do beneficiaries need to have a project with course licences or is it sufficient to have a project with assessment licences?
+All KA102, KA103, KA105, KA116 and KA135 beneficiary institutions/organisations with an approved project under the 2016 or following Calls in OLS are eligible.
 This can be a project with language assessment licences only, or both language assessment and language course licences.
 Will it be possible for beneficiaries to receive additional licences for refugees later on?
 OLS licences for refugees will continue to be distributed based on requests from NAs, after validation by DG EAC and on a first come-first served basis, until all available licences have been used.
 Once all available licences have been allocated, if some beneficiaries express the need for additional licences, NAs may decide to reallocate licences between their beneficiaries by using the same template that was filled in at the request stage.
 Only unused licences can be reallocated to another beneficiary.
 Would it be possible to widen the participation to adult education organisations?
-As indicated above, for the time being, only higher education (KA103), VET (KA102 and KA116) and Youth (KA105) beneficiaries with 2016 approved projects can take part.
+As indicated above, for the time being, only higher education (KA103), VET (KA102 and KA116) and Youth (KA105 and KA135) beneficiaries with approved projects under the 2016 or following Calls can take part.
 Therefore, adult education organisations are not eligible for receiving directly OLS licences.
 However, in the participating countries, they can make the link between refugees and Erasmus+ beneficiaries in charge of allocating these licences, and provide the support needed to refugees in quality of operator.
 Will the OLS for refugees be continued in 2017 or further?
-The "OLS for refugees" initiative is planned to cover a maximum period of 3 years.
-The possibility to extend it to the 2017 and 2018 Calls will be evaluated later on.
+The "OLS for refugees" initiative is planned to cover a maximum period of 3 years (2016-2019).

-2. Guidelines for implementation

-What is the criteria for eligibility?
+2. Guidelines for implementation What is the criteria for eligibility?
 What do we intend by "refugee"?

-Within the "OLS for refugees" initiative, the OLS can be made available to refugees based on the definition in Art.
-2 of Directive 2011/95/EU:

-"In the EU context, either a third-country national who, owing to a well-founded fear of persecution for reasons of race, religion, nationality, political opinion or membership of a particular social group, is outside the country of nationality and is unable or, owing to such fear, is unwilling to avail themselves of the protection of that country, or a stateless person, who, being outside of the country of former habitual residence for the same reasons as mentioned above, is unable or, owing to such fear, unwilling to return to it, and to whom Art.
+Within the "OLS for refugees" initiative, OLS licences can be made available to refugees based on the definition in Art.
+2 of Directive 2011/95/EU: "In the EU context, either a third-country national who, owing to a well-founded fear of persecution for reasons of race, religion, nationality, political opinion or membership of a particular social group, is outside the country of nationality and is unable or, owing to such fear, is unwilling to avail themselves of the protection of that country, or a stateless person, who, being outside of the country of former habitual residence for the same reasons as mentioned above, is unable or, owing to such fear, is, and to whom Art.
 12 (Exclusion) of Directive 2011/95/EU does not apply."
 This definition includes individuals having already obtained refugee status after asylum application, individuals having received a positive asylum decision with refugee status, temporary/subsidiary protection or humanitarian protection, asylum applicants, without age limits.